derek-baker/functional-programming-jargon/readme.md

 In the example above, the annotations `'a`, `'b`, `'c`, and `'d` are used to signify that the argument can be of any type.

-In the example below, the following version of `map` takes a function that transforms a value of some type `a` into another type `b`, an array of values of type `a`, and returns an array of values of type `b`.
+In the example below, the following version of `map` takes a function that transforms a value of some type `a` into another type `b`, an list of values of type `a`, and returns an list of values of type `b`.

 ```fs
 let map: ('a -> 'b) -> list<'a> -> list<'b> = fun f ->